usamaSaddiq/CourseManager/README.md

 The code follows a recursive approach to construct a possible sub-tree of pre requisites using java hashmaps.
 Then it compiles the possible or not possible structure via backtracking.

+[This file](https://github.com/usamaSaddiq/CourseManager/blob/master/CourseManager/description.md) has the description of the thought process involved to achieve the desired outcome.